itsrever/custom-integration-docs/README.md

       </details>
       <details>
       <summary> <code>amount_before_costs</code> : <code class="type">int</code></summary>
-      The value of the return without taking into account the shipping costs
+      The value  of the return without taking into account the shipping costs.
+The amount is sent without decimals, so 26.35€ would be sent as 2635.
       </details>
       <details>
       <summary> <code>amount_after_costs</code> : <code class="type">int</code></summary>
-      The value of the return with shipping costs apportioned between all items
+      The value of the return with shipping costs apportioned between all items.
+The amount is sent without decimals, so 26.35€ would be sent as 2635.
       </details>
       <details>
       <summary> <code>return_status</code> : <code class="type">string</code></summary>